what is nage waza?

 December 2018, our trip to the UK was a bit different from the usual.
 We had a private session with Richard Ford Sensei.
 During our training and Karate talk he said: "You have to start somewhere".

-That's spot on.
+Spot on.
 And exactly why I designed this Ippon Kumite: So you can internalise the underlying principle through physical training.

 This Mini Series has 3 videos: